 “So, when they go to perform it, they have the support of the stacks they recorded.
 They have the effects on the background vocals.
 They’re singing it on top.
 It’s kind of like karaoke, in a way.”
 People may think artists are lip-syncing because they might see a section in the performance where the artist doesn’t sing and hear all the vocals from the performance track.
 “But those are what we consider background vocals that were left in on purpose.”Ariel Chobaz – Grammy-nominated recording and mix engineer to ABC News’ 20/20

 Did you realize that some countries have actually taken legal action against the practice?
-In the Australian state of New South Wales, the government has considering new laws that would require pop singers to print disclaimers on tickets “to alert fans if [the singers] intend on miming throughout their shows”.
+In the Australian state of New South Wales, the government has considered new laws that would require pop singers to print disclaimers on tickets “to alert fans if [the singers] intend on miming throughout their shows”.
 Turkmenistan actually made it illegal, because, in the president’s opinion, it harmed the country’s artistic culture.

 I believe there is a difference between fraud and normal lip-syncing.
 The case of Milli-Vanilli just left a bad taste in everyone’s mouth for anything called lip-syncing.
 The performers had actually accepted Grammy Awards for their music when they had an on-stage flub of a skipping track.